broadinstitute/warp/website/docs/Pipelines/Exome_Germline_Single_Sample_Pipeline/README.md

 ```WDL
 -do-qual-approx -floor-blocks -GQB 20 -GQB 30 -GQB 40
 ```
-The following summarizes how reblocking affects the WGS GVCF and downstream tools compared to the GVCF produced with HaplotypeCaller :
+The following summarizes how reblocking affects the WGS GVCF and downstream tools compared to the GVCF produced with HaplotypeCaller:

 1. Reblocked GVCFs are currently incompatible with the joint genotyping tool GenotypeGVCFs, but are compatible with GnarlyGenotyper which you can specify in the JSON configuration for the WARP JointGenotyping WDL workflow.